 I was able to join up for another SCGA member outing today at Friendly Hills Country Club in Whittier.
 It was a shotgun event, starting at 10:00.
 My group started on the 7th hole and the total pace was rather slow at over five hours.
 I think most groups finished closer to 4: 30, but ours was a bit behind all day.
 The outing did include a nice barbecue at the turn with dogs and burgers ready to pick up.
 As always, it was a fun casual outing.

 I didn’t know a ton about Friendly Hills coming into the round.
-I played nearby Hacienda CC last year and loved it, so I expected something somewhat similar.
+I played nearby Hacienda Golf Club last year and really loved it, so I expected something somewhat similar.
 It doesn’t really compare to that course too much, but does fit in with a lot of older Southern California tracks in that it has some quirky aspects.
-Friendly Hills opened in 1968, so that makes sense.
+Friendly Hills opened in 1968 and the course was designed by Jimmy Hines.
 You can definitely tell the cart paths and I’m guessing the back blue tees were added in later than the original course set-up.
 I wouldn’t be surprised if the routing has been altered over the years, as well, because it has a lot of intertwined areas.

 I’ve heard some people refer to it as “Unfriendly Hills” based on the challenging layout and tricky design.
 It’s not a long course, topping out at 6,408 yards, but it is definitely a target layout.
 Many angles are narrow, there are plenty of blind shots and awkward sight lines are everywhere.
 It is very hilly and most holes tend to play straight uphill or downhill.
 There aren’t many flat lies and distances can be very tough to judge.
 Quite a few fairways also tend to slant one way or the other, too, so that can make holding those target lines difficult at times.